 I believe I have mentioned GSCC in a previous blog post, I think to tell everyone to check out their website and blog because they do extremely amazing work.
 Mark, the founder, grew up in this neighborhood but moved away and then came back after ten years to a place with broken down homes, empty lots of land, and trash everywhere.
 The only place to get food within walking distance is a liquor store, and as people cut through these empty lots of land to get food, they left trash everywhere.
 So Mark took over these empty lots of land and put community gardens in, so as they walk to the liquor store to get food, they could pick some fresh produce to add to their meal.
 Now they have multiple gardens throughout the whole neighborhood, an orchard, a little playground, chickens, and even a goat.
 They also took over a foreclosed building and have been restoring to make a community center to have gatherings and events, classes, movie nights, etc. They also took over a foreclosed home and are turning it into a library and computer lab that the community can use.

 A few weeks ago some of us went to Ann Arbor to raise money for GSCC to put in insulation in the community center for the winter, and this past weekend we went to help them put up the drywall.
 It was truly an amazing experience- not only did we learn how to do drywall and finished the entire building in those two days, including sanding and retouching, and re-sanding, but we did it for such a great cause.
 Being from the US, I hear so many things about Detroit and about how bad the conditions are there but I really couldn't have imagined the things I saw.
 It was really shocking to see so many broken down homes, some that people were still living in, and empty lots of land collecting piles of trash.
 It literally looked like a war zone.
+There was a reporter from the Detroit Free Press there, following Mark around and taking pictures for a piece they are doing on the neighborhood.
+He told us that this neighborhood has the most homicides of anywhere else in Detroit, just within a few small blocks.
+We all left Detroit feeling like we had really worked hard for something really important, and that we wish we didn't have to leave yet.

 I personally feel extremely passionate about this work- right before we left to come to Michigan, I had this epiphany idea of wanting to open a community center in really bad neighborhood and hold classes and have after school programs and community events- everything that GSCC is doing.
 I am so grateful to have been a part of that work, even for one day, and I really look forward to the work I do with them in the future.